Contus1/TrackApp/README.md

 - 🏃‍♂️ Track workouts (Gym, Running, Yoga, etc.)
 - 🔥 Streak system with 3-day rule
 - 👥 Invite friends and compare progress
+- 🗑️ **NEW: Remove friends** - Remove wrong accounts or inactive friends from your list
+- 🤖 **NEW: AI Training Coach** - Get personalized feedback and recommendations based on your training data
 - 📱 **Progressive Web App (PWA)** - Install on your phone's home screen
 - 🔔 **Push notifications** - Send motivation messages to friends who haven't been training
 - 💪 Friend profiles with 7-day activity timelines